Sand quarry

 Information about the production of sand quarry products on the Metropolis and Enclave servers in the Golden Clone game is as follows:

-• the constructed sand quarry on the Metropolis server produces sand in the amount of 40,000 kg/day within 10 days after completion of construction;
+• The constructed sand quarry on the Metropolis server produces sand at a rate of 40,000 kg/day for 10 days after the completion of construction.

-• The constructed sand quarry on the Enclave server produces sand in the amount of 16,000 kg/day within 10 days after completion of construction.
+• The constructed sand quarry on the Enclave server produces sand at a rate of 16,000 kg/day for 10 days after the completion of construction.

 Product distribution #